Gururagavendra/linux-wine-launcher/README.md

    note: at first time it will take some time to pull docker images and install

 2. **Launch the application:**
-   - After installation, search for **"OKS Station Setup App"** in your applications menu.
+   - After installation, search for **"Station Setup App"** in your applications menu.
    - Click on the application to start it.

 3. **Get Started:**